Ruitulyu/KAS-Analyzer/index.md

 KAS-seq.rep2.bam               ---KAS-seq.txt

 -h/--help: print this help and exit.
-Note: The 'KAS-pipe2 termilength' shell script is applied to calculate the transcription termination length of protein coding genes.
+Note: The 'KAS-Analyzer termilength' shell script is applied to calculate the transcription termination length of protein coding genes.
 ```

 ### KAS-seq index sub-commands: